-Beatty continued to remain busy throughout the 1980s with appearances in several big budget TV productions including "The Last Days of Pompeii" (1984).
-However, the overall caliber of the productions in general did not match up to those he had appeared in during the '70s.
-Nonetheless, Beatty still shone in films including The Big Easy (1986), _The Fourth Protocol (1987), and the delightful Hear My Song (1991).
-Into the 1990s, Beatty's work output swung between a mixture of roles in family orientated productions (Gulliver's Travels (1996) (TV), Back to Hannibal: The Return of Tom Sawyer and Huckleberry Finn (1990) (TV), etc.) taking advantage of his "fatherly" type looks, but he could still accentuate a hard edge, and additionally was cast in Radioland Murders (1994), the TV series "Homicide: Life on the Street" (1993) and Just Cause (1995).
+Beatty continued to remain busy throughout the 1980s with appearances in several big budget television productions including The Last Days of Pompeii (1984).
+However, the overall caliber of the productions in general did not match up to those he had appeared in during the 1970s.
+Nonetheless, Beatty still shone in films including The Big Easy (1986), The Fourth Protocol (1987), and the delightful Hear My Song (1991).
+Into the 1990s, Beatty's work output swung between a mixture of roles in family orientated productions (Gulliver's Travels (1996), Back to Hannibal: The Return of Tom Sawyer and Huckleberry Finn (1990), etc.) taking advantage of his "fatherly" type looks, but he could still accentuate a hard edge, and additionally was cast in Radioland Murders (1994), the television series Homicide: Life on the Street (1993) and Just Cause (1995).

 Most recently, Beatty turned out a terrific performance in the popular Where the Red Fern Grows (2003).

-Accomplished in film, stage, and television, Beatty has garnered praise from both critics and peers as a dedicated actor's actor.
+Accomplished in film, stage and television, Beatty has garnered praise from both critics and peers as a dedicated actor's actor.
 He started as a professional performer at age ten when he earned pocket money singing in gospel quartets and a barber shop.
 The big city and bright lights did not come easy, though.
 The first ten years of Beatty's career were spent at the Barter Theater in Abingdon, Virginia.
-He then moved on to the Erie Playhouse in Pennsylvania, the Playhouse Theater in Houston, Texas, and the prestigious Arena Stage Company in Washington, DC.
+He then moved on to the Erie Playhouse in Pennsylvania, the Playhouse Theater in Houston, Texas, and the prestigious Arena Stage Company in Washington, D.C.
 He was also a member of Shakespeare in Central Park, Louisville, Kentucky.
-Later, he appeared in the Broadway production of "The Great White Hope."
-At the Mark Taper Forum in Los Angeles, he won rave reviews when he starred in "The Accidental Death of an Anarchist."
+Later, he appeared in the Broadway production of "The Great White Hope".
+At the Mark Taper Forum in Los Angeles, he won rave reviews when he starred in "The Accidental Death of an Anarchist".

 In 1971, Beatty was chosen by director John Boorman for the role of Bobby Trippe in the hit film Deliverance (1972).
-This marked the beginning of his prolific movie career, with films including Silver Streak (1976), W.W. and the Dixie Dancekings (1975), Network (1976) -- for which he received an Academy Award nomination as Best Supporting Actor -- Nashville (1975), Superman (1978), and Superman II (1980), The Toy (1982), All the President's Men (1976), Wise Blood (1979), Rudy (1993), The Big Easy (1986), Spring Forward (1999), Hear My Song (1991) -- for which he earned a Golden Globe nomination for Best Supporting Actor -- Prelude to a Kiss (1992), Just Cause (1995), He Got Game (1998), and Cookie's Fortune (1999).
+This marked the beginning of his prolific movie career, with films including Silver Streak (1976), W.W. and the Dixie Dancekings (1975), Network (1976) -- for which he received an Academy Award nomination as Best Supporting Actor -- Nashville (1975), Superman (1978), and Superman II (1980), The Toy (1982), All the President's Men (1976), Wise Blood (1979), Rudy (1993), The Big Easy (1986), Spring Forward (1999), Hear My Song (1991) -- for which he earned a Golden Globe nomination for Best Supporting Actor -- Prelude to a Kiss (1992), Just Cause (1995), He Got Game (1998) and Cookie's Fortune (1999).

-Beatty's numerous television credits include three years on the NBC series "Homicide: Life on the Street" (1993), Gulliver's Travels (1996) (TV), "Streets of Laredo" (1995), "The Boys" (1993), "The Last Days of Pompeii" (1984) with Laurence Olivier.
-Beatty received an Emmy Award nomination for Best Actor for his performance in Friendly Fire (1979) (TV) opposite Carol Burnett, and a Best Supporting Actor nomination for Family Channel's Last Train Home (1990) (TV).
-Other notable credits include The Wool Cap (2004) (TV), The Execution of Private Slovik (1974) (TV), A Woman Called Golda (1982) (TV), Pray TV (1982) (TV), the miniseries "Robert Kennedy & His Times" (1985), Lockerbie: A Night Remembered (1998) (TV), and T Bone N Weasel (1992) (TV).
-He also had a recurring role on "Roseanne" (1988) and performed musically on television specials for Dolly Parton and The Smothers Brothers.
+Beatty's numerous television credits include three years on the NBC series Homicide: Life on the Street (1993), Gulliver's Travels (1996), Streets of Laredo (1995), The Boys (1993), The Last Days of Pompeii (1984) with Laurence Olivier.
+Beatty received an Emmy Award nomination for Best Actor for his performance in Friendly Fire (1979) opposite Carol Burnett, and a Best Supporting Actor nomination for Family Channel's Last Train Home (1989).
+Other notable credits include The Wool Cap (2004), The Execution of Private Slovik (1974), A Woman Called Golda (1982), Pray TV (1982), the miniseries Robert Kennedy & His Times (1985), Lockerbie: A Night Remembered (1998) and T Bone N Weasel (1992).
+He also had a recurring role on Roseanne (1988) and performed musically on television specials for Dolly Parton and The Smothers Brothers.

-In 2001, Beatty returned to his theatrical roots starring in London's West End revival production of Tennessee Williams' "Cat On A Hot Tin Roof," with Brendan Fraser.
+In 2001, Beatty returned to his theatrical roots starring in London's West End revival production of Tennessee Williams' "Cat on a Hot Tin Roof" with Brendan Fraser.
 He also appeared in the production on Broadway in 2003/2004 with Jason Patric and Ashley Judd.